Pilot Program for Climate Resilience

 Administrating Organization

-Secretariat or Administrative Unit | The CIF Administrative Unit (AU) supports the work of the Strategic Climate Fund Trust Fund Committee and other committees, including the PPCR Sub-Committee.
+Secretariat or Administrative Unit | The CIF Administrative Unit supports the work of the Strategic Climate Fund Trust Fund Committee and other committees, including the PPCR Technical Committee.
 It provides recommendations and reporting on operational and financial matters to the CIF governing bodies.
+The Unit is housed in the World Bank Group’s Washington DC offices and is comprised of a small professional and administrative staff. |

 ---|---|

-Trustee | The World Bank (International Bank for Reconstruction and Development) acts as Trustee for all Climate Investment Funds, including the PPCR. |
+Trustee | The World Bank (International Bank for Reconstruction and Development) acts as Trustee for all CIF, including the PPCR. |

 Fund Finance and Access Modalities